LazarescuAlexandru/ot2-shell-app/README.md

 ## purpose
 This application is a basic start application that will handle authorization and authentication using PKCE flow within OT2 Developer Services.
 It has just a simple call to get the list of available services.
+It includes code for automatically refreshing the token from a refresh token.

 ## installation
 In the application folder run `npm install` then `npm start`